6kts0/BlackJack/README.md

 # Blackjack Game

-A simple implementation of the classic casino card game Blackjack (21).
+A simple implementation of classic Blackjack or 21.

 ## How to Play